w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

 * explain how people with disabilities rely on alternatives to multimedia content, including description of visual information, captions, transcripts, and sign languages, to understand information contained in audio and video content
-* plan for the creation of accessible multimedia content from the start of the project, including for:
+* consider the below when creating audio and video content:
+  * redundant visual and audio content where possible to help different groups of users understand the content
   * clear and easy to understand speech
   * minimized background audio and overall distractions where possible
-  * redundant visual and audio content where possible
 * ensure  multimedia content includes alternatives to audio and video content based on content type and format, including:
   * captions (to help users who cannot hear the audio get the information)
   * description of visual information